Papalosophy - Interview with Joel Serra Bevin

 Ha, yes, I’ve been told there is a strong resemblance to the original Naked Chef.
 Aside from bearing a mild likeness and boasting a similarly unique accent (his cockney British and mine a mashup of Kiwi and Australian), I am also inspired by the insatiable appetite this mega star chef has to make his dreams, and those of others, a reality.
 He writes books, launches restaurants, affects social change and more - he is a dynamo that I would be happy to share more with than just a mischievous grin and a thing for blue checks as seen above ;-)

-You happen to live in the ever popular and beautiful city of Barcelona.
+You happen to live in the beautiful city of Barcelona.
 Why Barcelona?

 It's actually impossible not to be inspired when you live in Barcelona.
 As I go about my day I find it impossible to simply walk past this city, and find myself stopping in the middle of the street to look up at a building, peer around a narrow street corner or get lost in the parks and mountains.
 The city has everything I look for - energy, diversity, music and sunshine - and the locals rank the act of eating above all else.